DaniCh-Coder/Data_Analysis/README.md

    - Different types of data structures (structured, semi-structured, and unstructured) and how to handle them in a project.
 Relational databases, NoSQL, JSON files, XML, and others.
 How to choose the right data structure based on the project's needs.
 Documentation.

 ## 6. **Data Verification**
-   - This section should cover techniques and tools for verifying data quality and consistency.
-It should include identifying missing values, duplicates, formatting errors, and outliers.
+   - Techniques and tools for verifying data quality and consistency.
+Identifying missing values, duplicates, formatting errors, and outliers.
 It is also important to mention how to establish data validation processes to ensure reliability before using the data for analysis.

 ## 7. **Data Visualization**
-   - This section should address the importance of data visualization for effectively communicating insights and results.
-It should include a discussion on best practices for creating charts and dashboards, as well as the most commonly used tools (Tableau, Power BI, Matplotlib, etc.).
-It is also important to mention how to choose the right type of visualization based on the target audience and the data being represented.
+   - The importance of data visualization for effectively communicating insights and results.
+Best practices for creating charts and dashboards, as well as the most commonly used tools (Tableau, Power BI, Matplotlib, etc.).
+How to choose the right type of visualization based on the target audience and the data being represented.

 ---